bosamart/sr-mpls-iosxr-eveng-lab/README.md

 ---

-## Phase 6 — SRv6 (stretch goal)
+## Phase 6 — L3VPN over SRv6

-**Objective:** repeat a simple L3VPN, but over **SRv6** instead of SR-MPLS.
+**Objective:** carry the *same* L3VPN, but over **SRv6** instead of SR-MPLS.

 **Why it matters:** mobile transport is moving toward SRv6 (and uSID).
-Even basic familiarity — locators, the IPv6-native data plane, no MPLS label stack — stands out on a CV for an operator role.
+Locators, the IPv6-native data plane, and a single SID carrying both reachability and service (no MPLS label stack) stand out on a CV for an operator role.

-Building blocks: enable `segment-routing srv6`, define a locator per node, advertise it in IS-IS, then build the VPN over SRv6.
+Building blocks: enable `segment-routing srv6` with a locator per node, advertise it in IS-IS (IPv6 address-family), then bind the VRF to SRv6 in BGP (`alloc mode per-vrf` plus `encapsulation-type srv6` on the VPNv4 neighbor).
+On XRv9000 you may first need `hw-module profile segment-routing srv6 mode micro-segment format f3216` and a reload.

 **Verify**

 ```
-show segment-routing srv6 locator
+show segment-routing srv6 sid             ! uN node SID + uDT4 VRF service SID
-show route
+show cef vrf CUST-A 22.22.22.22 detail    !
+SRv6 H.Encaps toward the egress uDT4 SID
+ping 22.22.22.22 source 11.11.11.11       ! from CE1 — now over SRv6, no MPLS
 ```

 ---